Course Grade Scale

 To calculate grades according to the total points method:

-When you have chosen to use the total points method, in “Assignments,” the “% of Total” column will be hidden, and the option to assign a category weight percentage when creating or editing a category will also be hidden.
+When the instructor uses the total points method, in Assignments, the % of Total column will be hidden, and the option to assign a category weight percentage when creating or editing a category will also be hidden.